jakhon37/custom_object_segmentation/README.md

 ### Installing dependencies

-#### first open your terminal and clone the repository on your specified folder of local machine
+#### first open your terminal and clone the repository on your specified folder of local machine.
+th eprojects was tested in linux ubuntu OS
 ```
 git clone https://github.com/jakhon37/custom_object_segmentation.git
 ```